sbansal22/PoE/README.md

 In order to run our code, download the files mentioned above and use Android Studio to upload the app onto your Android phone.
 Use Arduino's software to upload our code onto your Arduino.

+If you want to learn how our code works, download it and read through.
+It's commented so that you can understand what each section is doing.

 - Sparsh Bansal, Katie Goldstein, Argyris Kriezis, Gabrielle Watkins, Sophie Wu